 No one cares or loves your “that” child like you do.
 No one is more invested or interested.
 No one could be paid enough to love your “that” child.
 I get that it would be easier to throw in the towel, but don’t.
 God sent your “that” child to you.
 He has full confidence in you and will provide you with all you need to see this through.

 From one mom of a “that” child to another, HOLD ON!
 God’s with you, He’s got this, holding you by His mighty right hand.
 He will never leave nor forsake you.
 He has a plan and will see it to completion.

-This is day 11 of the Homeschooling in the Midst of Hard Things Blog Series!.
+This is day 12 of the Homeschooling in the Midst of Hard Things Blog Series!.
 We are so glad you are here!
-If you missed day 10 of our series click here —> How to Homeschool in the Midst of a Relocation.
+If you missed day 11 of our series click here —> How to Homeschool in the Midst of a Relocation.
 Don’t forget to come back each day to see what practical tips you can learn from veteran homeschool moms who have been in the trenches with you.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+Oh and don’t forget to join the exclusive Facebook group to chat it up with our members, ask questions and just be a part of our amazing and growing community!